 Since this may be the first school experience for some children, we understand the desire to stay and see how things are going and the difficulty you may have leaving your child for the first time in another’s care.
 Separation may be difficult but we have to remember that the birth of our child was the first step on their path of individuality.
 Each day they grow more and more independent, incarnating into their own being.
 That being said, transition is a gray area.
 Please take cues from your child about when to stay or go while holding the idea that this is their time.
 If you would like to stay a while in the morning please speak with your teacher.

 We require 40 hours per family per year of volunteer time.
 If you wish to pay for volunteer hours we can bill you at the rate of $20 per hour.
-We have a online tracking system that you will use to track your hours and there will be plenty of volunteer opportunities throughout the school year including, but not limited to, nature walks, painting day, meal preparation, festivals, washing classroom materials, marketing events, grant writing, buying supplies from our wish list, fundraising events etc. Throughout the year there will be parent sign-up sheets on our board outside the classroom, so please take a moment and sign-up where you feel compelled to do so.
-If you have a special talent or skill and would like it put to work, please include them on your volunteer interest form and we will find tasks best suited to you.
+We have a online tracking system that you will use to track your hours and there will be plenty of volunteer opportunities throughout the school year including, but not limited to, nature walks, painting day, meal preparation, festivals, washing classroom materials, marketing events, grant writing, buying supplies from our wish list, fundraising events etc. If you have a special talent or skill and would like it put to work, please include them on your volunteer interest form and we will find tasks best suited to you.

 The result of all of us working together creates positive momentum, lighter workloads, raises community spirit and energies, and increases our ability to receive grants.